linq2db/linq2db.EntityFrameworkCore/README.md

 # Know limitations
 - No Eager loading
 - No Lazy loading
-- `Include` function not supported
+- `Include` function not supported yet

 # Help!
 It doesn't work!